jeffhandley/react-composite-pages/README.md

 1. Interactive navigation components and other common controls
 1. Dashboard screens that comprise many independent sections
-1. Scenarios where components are delivered from multiple teams using different flux implementations (or versions)
+1. Composition of components using different flux implementations (or versions)

 React-Composition provides components and patterns to help you expose your Container Components for drop-in consumption.
 As a by-product, React-Composition provides a straight-forward approach to creating layered page templates for universal rendering of the composed Container Components.

 ## Usage

-You will wrap your Container Components in functions that allow for simple async consumption, rendering the Container Components within a `RenderContainer` that aides in universal rendering through page templates.
+On the server, you will wrap your Container Components in functions that allow for simple async consumption, rendering the Container Components within a `RenderContainer` that aides in universal rendering through page templates.

+On the client, you will load up the rendered state and initialize client-side rendering through a basic client bundle.

-Here's a bare bones Hello World example (that does not utilize a flux/redux implementation).
+Here's a bare-bones Hello World example (that does not utilize a flux/redux implementation).

 **Presentational Component: `pages/hello/Hello.jsx`**